NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/MOD.rst

      - Specify the nodes that will represent each story.
 See the below table.
    * - numStory
      - integer
-     - number of stories
+     - Number of stories
    * - ndm
      - integer
-     - dimenion size
+     - Dimenion size
    * - ndf
      - integer
-     - degree of freedom per node
+     - Degree of freedom per node
    * - dampingRatio
      - float
-     - damping ratio for dynamic analysis
+     - Damping ratio for dynamic analysis

   The key ``NodeMapping`` should contain an array with a size :math:`N_f+1`, where :math:`N_f`` is the number of floors.
 Each element of array must include the following three keys.